YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 are defined before the EXTEND statement.

 The formula parser has the EXTEND statement as its core, which refers to some auxiliary functions.
-The EXTEND statement itself consists of a list of entries, notably the global `expr` and `ctyp` entries that extend the corresponding predefined entries with locally defined entries.
+The EXTEND statement itself consists of a list of entries, notably the global entry `expr` that extends the corresponding [predefined entry](camlp5_src_ref/pa_o.ml#L556) with locally defined entries such as `ocanren_embedding`.

 ### Entry I: `ocanren_embedding`